 Of course, you can use any store-bought vegan chik’n you want if that’s more your style.
 We suggest using something breaded, like the nuggets made by Gardein and Morning Star (Their plain nuggets are vegan but not the parmesan ones, so be aware.).

 If you’re using the store-bought option, just bake them according to the directions, but on the lower end of the time range provided on the package.
 They’ll finish baking off in the oven on the pizza.

 For the photos in this post, we used store-bought vegan mozzarella shreds from Daiya.
 Feel free to use any store-bought vegan cheese you dig.
 We also loooove the Violife shreds when we can find them.

 Or, if you’re looking to go the homemade route, we have a kickass “pizza mozzarella sauce” that when poured over pizza, will thicken and get all gooey in the oven.
 It’s not necessarily as stretchy as the store-bought versions, but you definitely won’t be disappointed with the dynamite flavor and smooth creamy texture.

 FOR THE PIZZA SAUCE AND CRUST:

-Make it easy-peasy and go with a store-bought crust and sauce or get homemade with a from-scratch recipe!
-We’re still working on a killer make-it-at-home crust that meets our standards TBH.
+Make it easy-peasy and go with a store-bought crust and sauce or go from-scratch with our homemade vegan pizza dough recipe!

 If you’re going the store-bought route, remember to check the ingredients on both the sauce AND the crust before buying.
 However, we find that there are plenty of “accidentally” vegan brands at almost any supermarket we visit.